 - Data Entry.
-Structured Query Language (SQL) [5, 18], the lingua franca of the database community, provides a powerful and flexible syntax to create data tables in which data type and other constraints on data attributes (from the metadata specification) are enforced.
-"Good practice" guidelines exist for designing user-entry forms for data-entry [25].
+Structured Query Language (SQL) (Date, 1999; Groff and Weinberg, 1999), the lingua franca of the database community, provides a powerful and flexible syntax to create data tables in which data type and other constraints on data attributes (from the metadata specification) are enforced.
+"Good practice" guidelines exist for designing user-entry forms for data-entry (Kendall and Kendall, 2001).
 Example: when a person's contact information is being input, the user should be made to select an enumerated-type data element such as State only via a menu of allowable choices (eliminating mis-spellings, spelling variants and other errors). - Database Design.
-The central question that drives design considerations for relational databases is how the logical database should be divided physically into separate tables or flat files (as in spreadsheets) in order to minimize duplication and updating anomalies without information loss (i.e., one must be able to link data in individual tables in order to answer queries that span the entire logical database).
-The theory of "database normalization" provides methodology to solve the design problem [5].
+The central question that drives design considerations for relational databases is how the logical database should be divided physically into separate tables or flat files, as in spreadsheets, in order to minimize duplication and updating anomalies without information loss (i.e., one must be able to link data in individual tables in order to answer queries that span the entire logical database).
+The theory of "database normalization" provides methodology to address the design problem (Date, 1999).
 This theory defines a set of increasingly complex "normal forms" (first normal form, second normal form, ...) such that databases in higher normal forms have fewer sources of anomalies.
-Database designs that satisfy the third normal form requirements are generally considered adequate.

-Transactions and Business Rules.
-Modern database management systems and, more generally, software frameworks and middleware for enterprise-wide information management include powerful features for ensuring correct and consistent data.
+Database designs that satisfy the third normal form requirements are generally considered adequate. - Transactions and Business Rules.
+Modern database management systems include powerful features for ensuring correct and consistent data.
 For instance, sophisticated On-Line Transaction Processing (OLTP) systems handle extremely complex transactions and are able to enforce elaborate business rules and operational constraints.
-Recent versions of SQL implement constructs for incorporating non-trivial rules and constraints [18].
+Recent versions of SQL implement constructs for incorporating non-trivial rules and constraints (Groff and Weinberg, 1999).

-Data Warehousing.
-The warehousing process involves assembling data from a variety of sources and consolidating them into a central data store for future analysis or decision support.
-Often the data are of poor quality.
+The data warehousing process involves assembling data from a variety of sources and consolidating them into a central data store for future analysis or decision support.
 Even if the data were all of high quality, integration from disparate sources (Example: payroll, manufacturing, and laboratory data), each with their own idiosyncracies and standards, is challenging.
-The need to incorporate quality checks in the traditional ETL (Extract, Transform, and Load) process is increasingly recognized, and a number of commercial software solutions in the form of add-on modules are emerging (such as Dotoflux from SAS [4], Trillium [35] and Evoke [34]).
+The need to incorporate quality checks in the traditional ETL (Extract, Transform, and Load) process is increasingly recognized, and a number of commercial software solutions in the form of add-on modules are emerging.

-The DQ issues that the warehousing process attempts to address revolve around identifying data elements that are invalid because they violate physical, logical, or metadata-based constraints (which can be specified independently of the data actually observed).
-In contrast, the EDA-based approach used in § 4 complements the warehousing process since it is geared towards finding anomalies in possibly valid data.
+The DQ issues that the warehousing process attempts to address revolve around identifying data elements that are invalid because they violate physical, logical, or metadata-based constraints that can be specified independently of the data actually observed.
+The EDA-based approach described in §4.2 and used in §5 complements the warehousing process since it is geared toward finding anomalies in possibly valid data.